Nata-Lily/AOC_2015_Natali/README.md

 # AOC_2015_Natali
-here I with my friends which are the best programmer in the world solve various interesting problems in python.
+Here I with my friends which are the best programmer in the world solve various interesting problems in python.
 Thanks for visiting, I'll be glad to get advice.